KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_905296096794902578_920219066747203654_transcript-boss-animations-can-be-cancelled-by-swapping.html)

 **Finding:**
-The camera movement of some weekly boss animations can be skipped through elemental bursts, claymore CAs, or swapping characters.
+The camera movement of some weekly boss animations can be skipped through elemental Bursts, claymore CAs, or swapping characters.

 **Evidence:**